 Arenal lay dormant for over 400 years until early on July 29, 1968, it violently erupted and buried the small village of Pueblo Nuevo, located on the volcano’s north face.
 Follow the link to learn more fun and interesting facts about Arenal Volcano.

-There is no rainy or dry season as in other areas of Costa Rica.
+One thing that makes the area unique is the fact that there is almost no distinction between the rainy or dry season as in other areas of Costa Rica.
 The rain comes all year creating lush rain forests, tropical flowering plants, and hundreds of colorful birds.
-Actually in the months of March and April, there is less rainfall.
+In the months of March and April, you can expect less rainfall.

 Arenal volcano draws thousands of tourist each year, and hotels of all sizes and prices have popped up along the one road that runs from the little town of La Fortuna to Lake Arenal (approximately seven miles or eleven kilometers).
 Several different tour companies have their offices in La Fortuna and offer everything from the Sky Tram and canopy tours to horseback riding, bungie jumping, rain forest hikes, over hanging bridges, river safari adventures, and much more.

-The howler is the most often spotted monkey and the colorful toucan seems to be in almost every tree top.
-The highlight for every tourist seems to be a dip into one of the natural hot springs, whose mineral waters claim to cure almost any ailment.
-The are several to choose from.
-There is famous Tabacon Hot Springs and Spa being the most popular, to Baldi Hot Springs or Ecothermales Hot Springs.
+Another amazing highlight for every tourist is to go for a dip into one of the natural hot springs, whose mineral waters claim to cure almost any ailment.
+There are several to choose from.
+There is the famous Tabacon Hot Springs and Spa, being the most popular, to Baldi Hot Springs or Ecothermales Hot Springs.
 A few smaller ones are sprinkled around which seem to attract the locals.

 And most importantly, have fun!

-Read more of Ann’s resourceful articles from her on-line Costa Rica Travel Guide at www.costaricalearn.com
+This article was provided by a fellow blogger and friend.
+Read more of Ann’s resourceful articles from her on-line Costa Rica Travel Guide at www.costaricalearn.com.